lucas-santoni/blog.geographer.fr/content/eslint-guide.md

 works with TypeScript.
 You do not need to explicitly inherit from `airbnb-base` for this to work, as all the wrapping is done under the hood.

-Still, we don't have any TypeScript-specific rulling for now.
+Still, we don't have any TypeScript-specific rules for now.
 We reproduced the JavaScript setup we got before in TypeScript, but nothing more.
-In order to get TypeScript-specific rulling, we are going to inherit from another configuration:
+In order to get TypeScript-specific rules, we are going to inherit from another configuration:

 ```yaml
 extends: